d-pap/d-pap/README.md

 I am a former residential carpenter who found a passion for software.
 After leaving the construction business, I enrolled back in college where I am currently pursuing a dual major in Computer Science & Data Science at the University of Michigan-Dearborn.
-Instead of building houses, I am now eager to collaborate with others to build great software!
+I am eager to collaborate with others and learn about building great software!

 - 🌱 Things I'm learning: C++ / PYTHON / UNIX / AZURE